UChicago Supplemental Essays 2023-24 – Prompts and Advice

 UChicago has long been known for their “provocative” essay prompts, viewing them as a chance for “students to talk about themselves, their tastes, and their ambitions.”
 The University of Chicago admissions committee invites you to approach the UChicago supplemental essays with “utter seriousness, complete fancy, or something in between.”
-While writing this “uncommon essay” sounds like a real lark, we have to keep in mind the sobering facts that UChicago admitted just 5% of applicants into the Class of 2026, and the mid-50% SAT range of those who enroll is 1510-1560.
+While writing this “uncommon essay” sounds like a real lark, we have to keep in mind the sobering facts that UChicago admits just 5% of applicants, and the mid-50% SAT range of those who enroll is 1510-1560.
 This level of competition places the UChicago essay prompts squarely in the spotlight.

 (Want to learn more about How to Get Into UChicago?
 Visit our blog entitled: How to Get Into the University of Chicago: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)